Pier-Two/c-ssz/README.md

 # SimpleSerializeC

 SimpleSerializeC is a C library implementing the Simple Serialize (SSZ) [specification](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md).
-[SSZ](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) is a serialization format designed for simplicity, efficiency, and compatibility with Merkleization.
+[SSZ](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) is a serialization format designed for simplicity and efficiency.

 ## Features

 - **Serialization**: Serialize fixed-size and variable-size data types, including integers, booleans, vectors, and lists.
 - **Deserialization**: Deserialize SSZ-encoded data back into native C structures.
-- **Utility Functions**: Helper functions for bit manipulation, offset handling, and power-of-two calculations.
-- **Benchmarks**: Measure the performance of serialization and deserialization for various SSZ data types.

 > **Note**: Support for Merkleization is not yet implemented but will be added in a future release.